Skip to content ↓

 Year Two

 • The Philosophy of Mind.
-(Is the body related to the mind or are they two separate concepts?)
+(What is the relationship between the body and the mind?
+Is the mind just the brain, or are they separate things?)

 Please note that there is no coursework.